canibanoglu/tango_with_django_book/chapters/forms.rst

 * Update the category view to pass through the ``category_name_url``.
 * Update the ``category.html`` with a link to ``/rango/category/<category_name_url>/add_page/``.
 * Update ``rango/urls.py`` with a URL mapping to handle the above link.
+* In the sample code above, we make use of the ``decode_url()`` function created in Chapter :ref:`model-using-label`.
+If you haven't created this function, you'll need to do so now.